 A well-balanced combination of these four factors provides us with what we need to feel and live at our very best, and quality sleep is the most important factor.

-Since July 2021, we focus on developing a sleep health monitoring platform that helps people to improve their quality of sleep as our starting point.
+Since July 2021, we focus on developing a sleep health monitoring platform that helps people to improve their quality of sleep and efface sleep disorders as our starting point.
 In the future, we will continue to develop more HealthTech platforms for other elements.